dfinity/internet-identity/HACKING.md

 #### Test suites

 We have a set of Selenium tests that run through the various flows.
-To set up a local deployment follow the steps of the `selenium` job in `.github/workflows/canister-tests.yml`.
+To set up a local deployment follow the steps in [docker-test-env/README.md](docker-test-env/README.md).
 The tests can be executed by running:

 ```bash